amd/ryzen-ai-documentation/docs/vitis_ai_quant.rst

 Quantization with Vitis-AI
 ##########################

-You can perform model quantization using the Vitis AI quantization flow, which is a part of the Vitis AI software suite.
-Depending on your network format (PyTorch or TensorFlow2), you can install the Vitis AI Docker container in a Linux environment to quantize your model and save it in the ONNX format.
+Vitis-AI supports Post Training Quantization directly on the pre-trained model saved in ONNX format.

-Vitis-AI also supports Post Training Quantization directly on the model saved in ONNX format.
+You can also perform model quantization using the Vitis AI PyTorch or TensorFlow quantization flow.
+Depending on your network format (PyTorch, TensorFlow 2, or Tensorflow), you can install the Vitis AI Docker container in a Linux environment to quantize your model and save it in the ONNX format.

 .. toctree::
    :maxdepth: 1

-   PyTorch Model Quantization <./vai_quant/pt>
+   Vitis AI ONNX Quantization <./vai_quant/vai_q_onnx>
-   TensorFlow Model Quantization <./vai_quant/tf2>
+   Vitis AI PyTorch Quantization <./vai_quant/pt>
-   ONNX Quantization <./vai_quant/vai_q_onnx>
+   Vitis AI TensorFlow Quantization <./vai_quant/tf2>

 ..
   ------------